KLKaiLun/ASG1/README.md

 <p>
 Assignment 1 Idea

-I am creating a website for a band which is called "Imagine Dragons".
+I am creating a website for a band which is called "Maroon 5".
 The purpose of creating this website is to share with the fans and potential fans the band's history, the band members, the band's songs, possibly find out more information about their shows and book tickets for their shows.
 It is also to help the sell more of the band's music or merchandise and getting more gigs.

 Some potential features to include in website:
 <ul>